JAWS Alert Manager (JAM)

 - Duplicate alerts, when detected, are silenced.
 A small scissor-clip sound will be heard when this occurs.

-To qualify for silencing, an alert must duplicate the previously stored alert (i.e., there must be no other intervening alerts) and occur within 11 seconds of the original.
+To qualify for silencing, an alert must duplicate the previously stored alert (i.e., there must be no other intervening alerts) and occur within two seconds of the original.

 (Unigram has been known to send duplicate chat message alerts eight or nine seconds after the original.)

-- Command S toggles whether all alerts will be heard or silenced.
+- Command S toggles whether all alerts will be sent to JAWS for processing or silenced.

 This setting will persist until changed again, even across JAWS or system restarts.